Restriction of $p$-modular representations of $U(2, 1)$ to a Borel subgroup: Introduction

+An immediate application of $(1)$ above gives that the usual Jacquet module of a supersingular representation vanishes (Corollary \ref{vanishe of jacquet module}).

+Our results are analogous to results of Pa$\check{\text{s}}$k$\bar{\text{u}}$nas on $GL_2 (F)$ (\cite{Pas07}), and we follow his strategy closely.
+To complete the proof of $(2)$ of Theorem \ref{main result on ss in intro}, we came to a new phenomenon which does not exist for $GL_2$.
+The operator $S_-$ is an analogue of the element $\Pi= $ in $GL_2 (F)$, but in our case it can always happen that $S_- \cdot v =0 $ for some $v\in \pi^{I_{1, K}}$.
+This causes essential troubles when we study mod-$p$ representations of the group $G$.
+For the problem considered in this paper, we conquer such difficulty, see the argument of Theorem \ref{hom_G= hom_B for ss}.
+(For unexplained notations, see section \ref{sec: notations} and section \ref{sec: S_K and S_-}).

-\begin{remark} Our results are in a representation theoretic nature, but we expect they would have some potential arithmetic applications.
-They are analogous to results of Pa$\check{\text{s}}$k$\bar{\text{u}}$nas on $GL_2 (F)$ (\cite{Pas07}), and we follow his strategy closely.
-When $F=\mathbf{Q}_p$, Pa$\check{\text{s}}$k$\bar{\text{u}}$nas' results were firstly discovered by Berger (\cite{Berger10}), where he proved them by using the theory of $(\varphi, \Gamma)$-modules and classification of supersingular representations.
-In the work of Colmez on $p$-adic local Langlands correspondence of $GL_2 (\mathbf{Q}_p)$ (\cite{Col2010}), the restriction to a Borel subgroup plays a prominent role. \end{remark}
+When $F=\mathbf{Q}_p$, Pa$\check{\text{s}}$k$\bar{\text{u}}$nas' results were firstly discovered by Berger (\cite{Berger10}), where he uses the theory of $(\varphi, \Gamma)$-modules and classification of supersingular representations.
+In the work of Colmez on $p$-adic local Langlands correspondence of $GL_2 (\mathbf{Q}_p)$ (\cite{Col2010}), the restriction to a Borel subgroup plays a prominent role.
+We expect our results would also have some interesting arithmetic applications in the future.

-\begin{remark} Due to certain technical difficulty, at this moment we don't have an analogue of last Theorem for supersingular representations. \end{remark}
+\begin{remark} Most part of this work (except for (2) of Theorem \ref{main result on ss II: intro}) was done when the author was a postdoc at Einstein Institute of Mathematics (2017-2018), and versions of that have been put on Arxiv in early of 2019 (see \cite{X2019a}).
+Sometime after that, we were aware of that Abdellatif and Hauseux have announced their results on the same problem in which they work for groups of semi-simple rank one (\cite{Abd-2021}).
+As far as we know (as of April/2024), their work has not appeared yet, and indeed some of their argument is close to ours. \end{remark}

+This paper is organized as follows.
+In section \ref{sec: notations}, after setting up general notations, we recall some preliminaries on weights and the Hecke operator $T$.
+In section \ref{sec: S_K and S_-}, we define certain $I_{1, K}$-invariant maps $S_K$ and $S_-$, and verify their basic properties.
+In section \ref{sec: non-supersingular}, we prove Theorem \ref{main result for non-ss: intro}.
+In section \ref{sec: supersingular}, we prove Theorem \ref{main result on ss: intro}.